 - Help to identify promotional possibilities for Asian Aid in the vicinity of their residence and working with the agency to take advantage of such opportunities etc.

-Fundraising Ambassadors are Asian Aid sponsors, supporters and donors with a desire to use their own talents, skills, expertise and time to raise funds for projects and sponsorship initiatives.
+Asian Aid Ambassadors are sponsors, supporters and donors who have a desire to help by using their own talents, skills, expertise and time to raise funds for projects and sponsorship initiatives.

-- Organise fundraising activities and events such as concerts, garage sales, dinners, sponsored bike rides, walks, fun-runs and camping trips, with proceeds supporting Asian Aid projects and initiatives.
+- Organise fundraising activities and events such as concerts, garage sales, fetes, morning teas, dinners, sporting events, sponsored bike rides, walks, fun-runs and camping trips, with proceeds supporting Asian Aid projects and initiatives.

 - Donate all, or a percentage of, proceeds from items they have produced themselves such as the sale of music CDs, artwork pieces, books and photographs, arts and crafts, embroidery, clothing and accessories, stamp collections, catering etc. to help support Asian Aid projects and initiatives.